tahairavani/learn-gtk4-with-python/README.md

 Congratulations, you have successfully installed GTK on your Python. 😍
 ## use Gtk4 in python

-for use gtk version 4 need to import gi library and config it ,and next import Gtk with this command
+for use gtk version 4 in python and create your helpful application import gtk from gi and utilize this mudle in your apps
+### import Gtk
+for import gtk you can type this code's
 ~~~python
 import gi
 #setup to version 4.0